britzl/defold-orthographic/README.md

 		...
 	end

+### Feeding window size to the camera
+It is recommended to send the window width and height from the render script to the camera module.
+This is required if any of the projectors provided in ```camera.lua``` is used.
+It also allows custom projectors to get the current window size by calling ```camera.get_window_size()```.
+Set the window size like this:

+	local camera = require "orthographic.camera"

+	function update(self)
+		...
+		local window_width = render.get_window_width()
+		local window_height = render.get_window_height()
+		camera.set_window_size(window_width, window_height)
+		...
+	end

+### Example render script
-The project includes a render script that does the above mentioned integration of the Orthographic Camera API.
+The orthographic/render folder contains a render script that does the above mentioned integration of the Orthographic Camera API.
 Use it as it is or copy it into your project and make whatever modifications that you need.

 ## The Orthographic Camera API
 The API can be used in two ways: